Clastify logo

 Double bonds change shape and melting point

-A monounsaturated fatty acid is a fatty acid with one C=C double bond in its hydrocarbon chain.
-A polyunsaturated fatty acid is a fatty acid with more than one C=C double bond in its hydrocarbon chain.
-In many naturally occurring unsaturated fatty acids, these double bonds put bends into the chain.
+xxxFormulaEndxxx In many naturally occurring unsaturated fatty acids, double bonds put bends into the chain.
 The molecules then pack less tightly and have lower melting points.

 Image

-No molecule “knows” whether it is in a plant or an animal.
-It comes down to form and function: the number of C=C bonds affects chain shape, chain shape affects packing, packing affects melting point, and melting point affects whether the stored lipid behaves as an oil or a fat.
+The point is not that one molecule “knows” it is in a plant or an animal.
+It’s form and function: the number of C=CC{=}C bonds affects chain shape, chain shape affects packing, packing affects melting point, and melting point affects whether the stored lipid behaves as an oil or a fat.

 Long-term energy storage